 A male Apparel and Merchandising student uses a sewing machine to create a design project.

-The Major in Apparel and Merchandising emphasizes the study of apparel and textile design, product development and sourcing, and the promotion, distribution, and retailing of consumer goods in the global environment, while fostering awareness of cultural diversity and a commitment to social responsibility and sustainability.
-The program encompasses the study of the cultural/historical, economic, social/psychological, and scientific aspects of the textile and apparel industry.
+The Major in Apparel and Merchandising emphasizes study in apparel and textile design and development as well as the sourcing, production, marketing, and retailing of consumer goods.
+The program encompasses global study of the cultural, historical, economic, and scientific aspects of the textiles and apparel industry, while fostering understanding of consumer behavior and socially responsible business practices.
 There are three concentrations in the major: Apparel Design and Production, Merchandising, and Product Development.

 Students will demonstrate mastery of core knowledge and skills specific to their program/concentration areas.
 There are three concentration areas: